leo-bogert/bumblebee-multiscreen-tools/README.md

 So we provide our own X11 config which tells the X server to use the Intel GPU by default.

 Remember: Bumblebee works by always having the video output be composed on the Intel GPU.
-Rendering something on the Nvidia GPU means it is rendered on the secondary X-server and then copied into the video memory of the primary X-server which runs on the Intel GPU.
+Rendering something on the Nvidia GPU means it is rendered on the secondary Nvidia X-server and then copied into the video memory of the primary X-server which runs on the Intel GPU.
 So the config we hereby provide is for the said primary X-server.

 ```